Client Stories

 After agreeing to do an assessment, Nicole found out that Jeremy was a veteran but he didn't believe he would qualify for any vet services and wasn't interested in pursuing them.
 She left that night but later saw him three more times during outreach.
 During their third meeting, Nicole was persistent and suggested that they at least try and see if he qualified for any services.
 She would connect him to Veterans Affairs (VA) as well as help with any paperwork needed.

 Jeremy finally made the decision to move forward with Friends of the Family that night and two months after their initial meeting on that cold winter night, he was accepted into VA programming!
-He started working with a case manager and through work and determination, Jeremy was successfully excited from the homeless system.
+He started working with a case manager and through work and determination, Jeremy was successfully exited from the homeless system.

 Nicole ran into Jeremy several months later at an event.
 He walked up to her beaming with pride and let her know he has been housed for five months and had everything he had every hoped for.
 He thanked her excitedly and shared that if they had not met that night during outreach, and had she not continued to check-in with him, he would have probably died on the street.